 The Level I Certificate prepares professionals to work effectively, competently, and ethically with clients who experience homelessness and their agencies.
 A Housing First model serves as a foundation for the certificate, which provides skill based learning to front-line practitioners in the homeless sector through 13 learning modules.
 The focus of this program is to educate practitioners on how to navigate a complex system composed of government, mental health, health, social service and community based agencies.
 Topics covered include homelessness in Canada, communication — working with compassion, outreach and engagement, legal issues, FASD awareness, worker self-care, case management, harm reduction, professional practice, client advocacy, mental health, substance misuse/ addictions, domestic violence, diversity, culture and anti-oppressive practice from an Indigenous perspective, and working with unique populations experiencing homelessness.
 These topics are covered by a team of dedicated professionals working in the community and members of the Faculty of Social Work.
 This program is offered face to face in a classroom setting at the University of Calgary.
-A course website using the Desire2Learn platform is available to support participant's connections and learning.

 What you will learn